For School of Medicine faculty, staff and trainees

 Read university-wide travel policies »

-The School of Medicine currently has no ban on personal travel, either domestically or internationally.
-The previous restriction limiting travel to within a 60-mile radius of campus was lifted May 7.
+Non-health-care workers: No ban on personal travel, either domestically or internationally.
 Employees are not required to contact Occupational Health when traveling for personal reasons.

 Do not travel if you are sick, and do not travel with anyone who is sick.
 For 14 days after your return, you must monitor yourself for COVID-19 symptoms.
 If you develop symptoms, call the illness and exposure hotline at 314-362-5056.